 The last night of Jesus’ earthly ministry was very eventful.
-He prayed His great High Priestly prayer, taught His Disciples many valuable truths, observed the Passover meal with His Disciples and was betrayed into the hands of His enemies.
+He prayed His great High Priestly prayer, taught His Disciples many valuable truths, observed the Passover meal with His Disciples, and was betrayed into the hands of His enemies.
 Through all of this, Jesus knows that in the morning, He will go to Calvary and die on a cross for the sin of humanity.

 His is a bitter cup!
-However, before He begins the events of the evening, before they come to the table to eat their last meal together, Jesus takes some time to teach these men a lesson in servant hood that still speaks to us today.
+However, before He begins the events of the evening before they come to the table to eat their last meal together, Jesus takes some time to teach these men a lesson in servanthood that still speaks to us today.
 In these verses, Jesus reveals His heart and His mission.
 He proves to these men that He did not come to be served, but to serve, (Mark 10:45).
 In showing Himself to be a servant of men, Jesus left us a vivid portrait of the kind of heart we are to have for others.

-In these verses, among other things, we will find out that God’s will for our lives is that we learn to give ourselves in service to others.
+In John 13:1-20, among other things, we will find out that God’s will for our lives is that we learn to give ourselves in service to others.
 As we look into these verses today, I challenge you to let the Lord speak to your heart.
 It may be that you will be able to see yourself as you really are today and if you do, then you can come to the Lord and let Him fix whatever may be wrong in your life.
 Let’s take the next few minutes and consider.

-1. The humble servant
+1. The Humble Servant

-A. The Love Of The Humble Servant (John 13:1-2)
+A. The Love of The Humble Servant

-Lesson: What a great encouragement this is for you and me!
+What a great encouragement this is for you and me!
 You see, Jesus loves us with the same kind of love with which He loved His Disciples.
 Jeremiah tells us that it is an everlasting love, (Jeremiah 31:3).
 Paul tells us that nothing will ever be able to separate us from the love of God which is in Christ Jesus – (Romans 8:38-39).
-Regardless of what transpires in your life and mine, we are loved perfectly, unconditionally and eternally with the awesome, agape love of Almighty God!
+Regardless of what transpires in your life and mine, we are loved perfectly, unconditionally, and eternally with the awesome, agape love of Almighty God!

-B. The Life Of The Humble Servant (John 13:3)
+B. The Life of The Humble Servant

-This verse speaks of the life of Jesus.
+John 13:3 speaks of the life of Jesus.
 When He came into this world, He came as One sent from God to live a sinless life and become sin for fallen men, (2 Corinthians 5:21).
 He has accomplished everything but the cross and He knows that after the cross, He will return to His Father and once again share in the glory of Heaven.

-Lesson: Jesus had one purpose when He came to this world and that purpose was to die for sin – (Luke 19:10; John 18:37).
+Jesus had one purpose when He came to this world and that purpose was to die for our sin – (Mark 10:45; Luke 19:10; John 18:37).
 Note: He accomplished His purpose on behalf of every man!
 He did this because of His great love for you.
 In fact, the cross is the absolute, indisputable proof of His love – (Romans 5:6-8) You may discount everything else God has ever done for you and write it off as luck or whatever, but you will never be able to shrug off the death of Jesus on the cross for your sins!
 The cross stands as a monument to the awesome love of God for you and me.

-C. The Labor Of The Humble Servant (John 13:2; 13:4-5)
+C. The Labor of The Humble Servant

 I can imagine the amazement that must have filled their minds and faces as their Lord washed their dirty feet one by one.
 Yet, as incredible as this scene is, Jesus was doing something here that was unknown to all but one of the Disciples.
 He was washing the feet of the very man who would, later that same evening, betray Him to His enemies.

-Lesson: Jesus knew the heart of Judas!
+Jesus knew the heart of Judas!
 He knew that this man had never been saved – (John 6:64; 6:70).
 Just because Satan “put” the thought into Judas’ heart to betray the Lord does not indicate that Judas was somehow saved and then lost his salvation.
-For Jesus Himself had already indicated that Judas was not one of His true followers!
+For Jesus, Himself had already indicated that Judas was not one of His true followers!

 Notice John 13:18; 13:20-27.
 In these verses, Jesus repeatedly shows Judas that He knows what he is up to.
 Jesus is giving Judas an opportunity to turn his life over to Christ.
 Jesus even served Judas as a slave would his master.
 His love never failed!
 What a lesson for every person in this room today, but especially those who are outside Jesus Christ.